 Link: Short for hyperlink.
 When a user can click on a highlighted section and be transferred to a new website

-Log in: How users access their own personal account
+Log in: How users access their account.

 LTE: Long-Term Evolution.
 The broadband standard for wireless devices.
 The most common mobile broadband standard is currently 4G LTE.